mchelen/tonyscelfo.com/_posts/2009-07-29-use-nomachine-free-edition-instead-of.md

 If you want to modify Keystroke.c the same way I do (remove some bindings that interfere with my window manager keyboard shortcuts), you can add this step after extracting all the source files:

 {% highlight bash %}
-$ wget http://tonyscelfo.com/dl/nx/Keystore.c.patch && patch -p0 < Keystore.c.patch
+$ curl -O http://tonyscelfo.com/dl/nx/Keystore.c.patch && patch -p0 < Keystore.c.patch
 {% endhighlight %}

 ---